blburton/ROCm_Documentation/MLSE ROCm Glossary.md

 |**_hipSetDevice_**|A set default device for hip API calls.
 |**_host, host cpu_**|Executes the HIP runtime API and is capable of initiating kernel launches to one or more devices.
 |**_HPC (High Performance Computing)_**|The ability to perform and process data at high speeds.
 |**_HSA (Heterogeneous System Architecture)_**|HSA provides a unified view of fundamental computing elements.
 HSA allows a programmer to write applications that seamlessly integrate CPUs (called latency compute units) with GPUs (called throughput compute units), while benefiting from the best attributes of each.
 HSA creates an improved processor design that exposes the benefits and capabilities of mainstream programmable compute elements, working together seamlessly.
-HSA is all about delivering new, improved user experiences through advances in computing architectures that deliver improvements across all four key vectors: improved power efficiency; improved performance; improved programmability; and broad portability across computing devices.
-For more on HSA.(http://developer.amd.com/wordpress/media/2012/10/hsa10.pdf)
+HSA is all about delivering new, improved user experiences through advances in computing architectures that deliver improvements across all four key vectors: improved power efficiency; improved performance; improved programmability; and broad portability across computing devices. <br>For more on HSA: (http://developer.amd.com/wordpress/media/2012/10/hsa10.pdf)</br>
 |**_HTC (High Throughput Computing)_**|Allows system to run multiple software across multiple processors and the same time.
 Refers to the computing over long periods of time.
 |**_hyperparameter_**|Values that control learning process using learning algorithm.
 |**_image recognition_**|The systems or software ability to identify objects or details in an image.
-|*_imbalanced dataset_**|Datasets where the target class is unequally distributed.
+|**_imbalanced dataset_**|Datasets where the target class is unequally distributed.
 |**_inference_**|Running live data points into a machine learning algorithm.
-|**_Java, JavaScript, JScript_**|An object-oriented programming language.
+|**_Java, JavaScript, JScript_**| An object-oriented programming language.
 |**_Jira_**|A bug tracking and agile project management software.
 |**Keras**|An open-source library that acts as an interface for TensorFlow library.
 |**_Kernel_**|Program working within the operating system that controls the system.
 Facilitates interactions between hardware and software.